maiziezhoulab/Autism_genepheno/README.md

      |-n_p.txt
      |In_Summary.txt
 ```
 Output 1.
-Extracted sentence-level gene-phenotype pairs in the folder 'Extracted_results'.
-Here is an example of the extracted result in JSON format for a PMC paper.
+Extracted sentence-level gene-phenotype pairs in the folder ``'Extracted_results'``.
+Here is an example of the extracted result in JSON format for a PMC paper (``PMCxxxxxxx.json``).
  ```
 {
     "PMCid": "PMC6571119",